 This function outputs the Simrad 1000 format at a user configurable rate of up to 50 Hz.

-Description: The output rate can be configured using the page in the 8.1 Using the Web User
+Description: The output rate can be configured using the page in the 9.1 Using the Web User output rate can be configured using the page in the 9.1 Using the Web User Interface.

 Interface.